joakim/kay/README.md

 ((10 double) negate) print  -- desugared
 ```

-While the into operators are best suited to a functional programming style (calling named methods):
+While the into operators are best suited to a functional programming style (applying functions to values):

 ```lua
 double 10 » negate » print  -- sugar